tunz/binch/README.md

 ![capture](./img/screenshot.png)

-Now, it only supports x86 (+ x86_64).
-But I also have a plan to support ARM.
+Now, it only supports x86, x86_64, and ARM(experimental).

 ## Usage